-- 1. To challenge a decision, the head coach (or, in their absence, a designated team official as stipulated on the team list) must immediately: - · twirl their finger in the air; and - inform the third referee or reserve assistant referee of their request for a review. - 2.
-The third referee or reserve assistant referee will inform the referees of the challenge via the communication system and by raising a "paddle". - 3.
-Alternatively, where applicable, the referees may decide to perform a review at their own discretion. - 4.
+- To challenge a decision, the head coach (or, in their absence, a designated team official as stipulated on the team list) must immediately: - · twirl their finger in the air; and - inform the third or fourth referee of their request for a review. - 2.
+The third or fourth referee will inform the referees of the challenge via the communication system and by raising a "paddle". - 3.
+Alternatively, where applicable, the referees may decide to perform a review at their own discretion - 4.
 If play has already stopped, the referees delay the restart to perform the review. - 5.
 If play has not already stopped, the referees stop play when the ball is in a neutral zone/situation, i.e. when neither team has a good attacking opportunity. - 6.
 In all cases, the referees must indicate that a review will take place by clearly showing the "TV signal" (outline of a TV screen).